 Between Original Medicare, Medicare Advantage, Medigap and prescription coverage, it’s easy to become overwhelmed as you explore your health insurance options.
-Knowing the basics will help you choose the right plan.
+Knowing the basics will help you feel confident in your choice of health plan.

 Medicare Advantage, Medigap and Prescription: Additional coverage options

 Both Medicare Advantage and Medigap plans are options that are designed to cover what Original Medicare doesn’t.
 In some ways, these two plan types are similar—both are designed to help reduce out-of-pocket costs and save you money on your health care expenses.
 But they also differ in some key areas, which may make it difficult to determine which one is right for you.

 When researching these plan types, it’s important to keep in mind that they do not work together.
 You should only consider coverage from a Medicare Advantage plan or a Medigap plan—not both.